-We next turn to clusters which appear a priori likely to be potentially collusive because they have low cross-sectional variation in markups.
-We do this by sorting clusters into deciles according to their coefficient of variation of the markup.
-Table 5 presents the coefficient of variation of these deciles, along with other cluster decile characteristics, when clusters are defined at the county level.
+5 presents the coefficient of variation of these deciles, along with other cluster decile characteristics, when clusters are defined at the county level.
 Note that the average markup increases with coefficient of variation of markups over the top seven deciles, but that this pattern inverts for the lowest three deciles, where the average markup is actually higher as the coefficient of variation decreases.
 Higher markups and lower coefficients of variation may be more likely to be collusive, given claims 3 and 4 in Proposition 1.
-We therefore focus on firms in the these bottom three clusters, and the lowest thirty percent is not inconsistent with the estimate that 26 percent of firms collude.27
+We therefore focus on firms in the these bottom three clusters, and the lowest thirty percent is not inconsistent with the estimate that 26 percent of firms collude.

 The other key characteristics of these lowest deciles of clusters are also of interest.
 First, although they have lower variation in markups, this does not appear to be connected to lower variation in market shares, as the coefficients of variations in market shares are similar, showing no clear patterns across the deciles.
 They have fewer firms per cluster, and are in industries with higher geographic concentration (measured by the Ellison-Glaeser agglomeration index) and higher industry concentration (as measured by the Hirschman-Herfindahl index).
 The firms themselves are somewhat smaller in terms of fewer employees per firm.
 Fewer firms in these clusters export, and overall exports are a lower fraction of sales.
 Finally, although there are not sharp differences in the ownership distribution, they are disproportionately domestic private enterprises and somewhat less likely to be multi-national enterprises or joint ventures.
-28

 Table 6 presents the results for this restricted sample of the lower three deciles.
 The columns follow a parallel structure as in Table 4, but there are three columns even for the regressions that only include firm market share because the set of firms here varies depending on whether we define our clusters at the province, city, or county level.
 In the results that assume perfectly independent behavior we again find negative and significant estimates at the province and county level.
-29 In the results, that assume perfectly collusive behavior, we again find negative significant estimates on cluster market share, and the results are again stronger, the more locally the cluster is defined.
+In the results, that assume perfectly collusive behavior, we again find negative significant estimates on cluster market share, and the results are again stronger, the more locally the cluster is defined.
 The most interesting results in the table, however, are those where we do constrain either coefficient.
-In this restricted sample, we again find evidence of partially collusive behavior at the province
+In this restricted sample, we again find evidence of partially collusive behavior at the province level.

-$^{^{27}}$ These low markup variation deciles contain fewer firms on average, however, and so they constitute only 16 percent of firms.
+&lt;sup>29These low markup variation deciles contain fewer firms on average, however, and so they constitute only 16 percent of firms.

-28Moreover, the single most disproportionately overrepresented industry in these clusters is petroleum refining, a classic cartel in U.S. history.
+&lt;sup>30Moreover, the single most disproportionately overrepresented industry in these clusters is petroleum refining, a classic cartel in U.S. history.